ChunmingHe/awesome-concealed-object-segmentation/README.md

 ##### <span id = "111-Normal-task-setting">1.1.1 Normal-task setting</span>

-Image-level COD methods in normal-task setting use a variety of different strategies, mainly in the following five categories.
-And we include tags related to core techniques for each item.
+Image-level COD methods in normal-task settings use a variety of different strategies, mainly in the following five categories.
+We include tags related to core techniques for each item.

 * Multi-scale-context (MSC)
 * Mechanism-simulation (MS)